Links on Android Authority may earn us a commission. Learn more.

 Which phones support it?

 Dolby Atmos isn’t universally supported yet, but that future isn’t far off.
 In fact if you’re buying a new flagship phone from companies like Apple, Motorola, Oppo, or Samsung, you can practically guarantee it.
 As mentioned before, it’s already on a lot of budget and mid-range phones too.
-Two conspicuous gaps are the Google Pixel 6 and 6 Pro, although it’s probably just a matter of time before Google caves to pressure.
+Two conspicuous gaps are the Google Pixel 6 and 6 Pro.
+Sadly, there’s no sign that they’ll get it anytime soon.

 Atmos isn’t the only high-end Dolby audio technology you can find in smartphones.
 A number of devices boast the company’s Digital Plus format, which is based on similar psychoacoustic perception models for spatial audio.